Skip to content

 Test scenario

-Splunk tested the following parameters to target the use case of high-volume VPC flow logs ingested through a Kinesis stream:
+The following parameters tested high-volume VPC flow logs ingested through a Kinesis stream:

 • Shard numbers: 3, 5, and 10 shards